 Add-ons allow for a level of customization that’s popular with consumers today.

-Thus, add-ons are as unique as the businesses creating them.
+Thus, add-ons are as unique as the subscription business models allowing them.

-These revenue streams have the power to not only strengthen your business but even counteract revenue leakage from churn.
+This revenue model has the power to not only strengthen your business but even counteract revenue leakage from churn.
 It’s a very powerful approach!

 3. Create new versions of your subscription product